Sauter mean diameter

-If the actual surface area, Ap and volume, Vp of the particle are known the equation simplifies further:
+Definition

+The Sauter diameter (SD, also denoted D[3,2] or d32) for a given particle is defined as:

+where ds is the so-called surface diameter and dv is the volume diameter, defined as:

+The quantities Ap and Vp are the ordinary surface area and volume of the particle, respectively.

+The equation may be simplified further as:

-This is usually taken as the mean of several measurements, to obtain the Sauter mean diameter, SMD:
+This is usually taken as the mean of several measurements n, to obtain the Sauter mean diameter (SMD):

 This provides intrinsic data that help determine the particle size for fluid problems.

 Applications

 The SMD can be defined as the diameter of a drop having the same volume/surface area ratio as the entire spray.